nemanja-stosic/Chatting-App/README.md

 # Chatting-App

-This is simple chatting application based on UDP(User Datagram Protocol) socket programming which has Client and Server.
+This is simple chatting application based on UDP(User Datagram Protocol) socket programming which has Client side and Server side.

 Preview: